ENSO Forecast Navigation

 Recent and Current Conditions

-The SST anomaly in the NINO3.4 region during May-July 2025 season was -0.02 °C, and for July, it was -0.06 °C. The most recent weekly average (week centered on August 13, 2025) of the NINO3.4 index was -0.3 °C. The latest seasonal, monthly, and weekly values indicate that the tropical Pacific has been experiencing ENSO-neutral conditions.
+The SST anomaly in the NINO3.4 region during the Jul–Sep 2025 season was -0.28 °C, and for September, it was -0.44 °C. The most recent weekly average (week centered on October 15, 2025) of the NINO3.4 index was -0.6 °C. While these values still remain within the ENSO-neutral range, they reflect a clear cooling trend, indicating that cold conditions are gradually developing in the equatorial Pacific Ocean.
 The IRI’s definition of El Niño, similar to NOAA/Climate Prediction Center’s, requires that the monthly SST anomaly in the NINO3.4 region (5°S-5°N; 170°W-120°W) exceed +0.5 °C. Similarly, for La Niña, the anomaly must be -0.5 °C or colder.

-As of mid-August 2025, both atmospheric and oceanic indicators continue to show ENSO-neutral conditions; however, there are indications that in the coming months the tropical Pacific is potentially evolving towards the development of La Niña conditions.
-The traditional and equatorial Southern Oscillation Index (SOI) for July 2025 was +6.8 and +0.9 respectively, falling within the ENSO-neutral ranges.
-Low-level (850-hPa) wind anomalies were easterly across small parts of the east-central and eastern Pacific, in contrast to the upper-level (200-hPa) wind anomalies, which were westerly over the eastern equatorial Pacific.
-Below-average OLR, reflecting stronger convection and precipitation, was observed over parts of Indonesia, while above-average OLR, indicating weaker convection and less precipitation, was present over the western equatorial Pacific Ocean.
-Over the past few months, below-average surface temperatures have intensified in the east-central and eastern Pacific.
-Should these cooler anomalies strengthen further in conjunction with enhanced trade winds, it may indicate the potential onset of La Niña conditions.
-Meanwhile, above-average subsurface temperatures have continued in the western and central Pacific.
-The current conditions overall indicate the persistence of ENSO-neutral status; however, there are gradual developments and signs in both the ocean and atmosphere suggesting the possible onset of La Niña conditions in the coming months.
+As of mid-October 2025, both atmospheric and oceanic indicators continue to show ENSO-neutral conditions.
+The traditional Southern Oscillation Index (SOI) for September 2025 was +0.2, while and equatorial SOI registered a value of +1.2 respectively.
+Low-level (850-hPa) wind anomalies were easterly across the east-central and eastern Pacific.
+Upper-level (200-hPa) wind anomalies were westerly over the eastern equatorial Pacific.
+Below-average OLR, indicating enhanced convection and increased precipitation, was observed over parts of Indonesia, while above-average OLR, associated with suppressed convection and reduced precipitation, was present over and around the Date Line.
+Over the past few months, below-average sea surface temperatures have gradually intensified in the east-central and eastern equatorial Pacific.
+These anomalies have continued to strengthen, supported by enhanced trade winds across the equatorial Pacific.
+If this cooling trend persists, it may signal the onset of La Niña conditions in the coming months.
+Meanwhile, above-average subsurface temperatures have persisted in the western equatorial Pacific, reflecting the ongoing east–west subsurface temperature gradient across the equatorial ocean.
+Overall, current conditions continue to reflect an ENSO-neutral state.

 Expected Conditions